 - Read the data protection FAQs for guidance on archiving photos

-Using instant messaging online
+Using instant messages

 On WhatsApp you can set up a broadcast list which keeps phone numbers private.
 To find out more read WhatsApp's advice on setting up broadcast lists.